ysyk2021/ai-for-small-business-process-automation-techniques-and-strategies-for-more-efficient-workflows/src/chapter-3.md

 Conclusion
 ----------

 Preparing for AI implementation in process automation involves assessing your needs and goals, evaluating data availability and quality, and identifying potential implementation challenges.
 By taking a strategic and thoughtful approach to AI implementation, small businesses can maximize the benefits of these technologies and avoid common pitfalls.
-In the next chapter, we will discuss the key considerations when selecting an AI solution for process automation.